robvanson/akouste/README.md

 - Direct to **online** [Audiotest experiment](https://robvanson.github.io/akouste/Audiotest_experiment.html)

 For browser specific information, see [Browser settings](#Browser-settings-and-compatibility) below.
+For requirements of *akousteCreate.html*, see  [Under the hood](#Under-the-hood).

 ## What you get

 *akousteCreate* creates a self contained web page that can run the experiment and can be distributed together with the stimuli, if the stimuli are local.
 Contrary to what the name *web page* suggests, the experiment web page works completely off-line.
-Internet is only used when stimuli are not available locally and for the SHA digest checks, if needed, and this can be stored locally when desired. [*akousteCreate.html*](https://robvanson.github.io/akouste/akousteCreate.html) accesses a markdown converter online. [^3]
+Internet is only used when stimuli are not available locally and for the SHA digest checks, if needed, and this can be stored locally when desired. [*akousteCreate.html*](https://robvanson.github.io/akouste/akousteCreate.html) accesses a markdown converter online [^3], the experiments access a SHA library online [^4].

 The web page optionally starts with a cover page which can contain all the information and instructions for the subjects.
 The stimulus list will be contained in the web page, but a suitable *.js* file with stimuli can be supplied that will read a new stimulus list.
 The subject can pace through the experiment and pause as they see fit.
 All information needed to pick up the experiment at a later time is stored inside the browser.
 After the last answer is given, the subject is offered the option to save the results in a text file (*.txt*).
 After that, the data in the browser can be deleted by clicking the **Restart** button.